single-spa/single-spa/docs/single-spa-api.md

 ## navigateToUrl
 `navigateToUrl(obj)` takes in one optional argument and returns no value.
-It is a utility function that allows for easy url navigation between child applications, without needing to deal with `event.preventDefault()`, `pushState`, `triggerAppChange()`, etc. It can be called with one of the following:
+It is a utility function that allows for easy url navigation between registered applications, without needing to deal with `event.preventDefault()`, `pushState`, `triggerAppChange()`, etc. It can be called with one of the following:

 - a string parameter `url`